BLE-LTER/LTER-website/README.md

 # LTER-website
 Static HTML website for Long Term Ecological Research site

-Currently using Foundation 6.4.2 with these components.
+Currently using Foundation 6.4.2 complete.

-* Max-Width: 75 rem
-* XY Grid
-* Typography
-* Float Classes
-* Visibility Classes

 Colors are from <a href="https://color.adobe.com/ArcticIce-color-theme-1997889/">ArcticeIce palette</a>:
 #0F2339